339 acres of hemp were grown in Nebraska in 2020, up from 1/2 acre in 2019

 On this page you will find Nebraska hemp law along with a history of how Nebraska hemp bills have progressed through the State capitol over the years.
 We also provide links to important information concerning Nebraska hemp programs and state agency advisories or opinion letters.
-Our goal is to keep the public, media and policy makers informed on each states status concerning hemp law and policy.

 A farming business owned by the Winnebago Tribe of Nebraska's economic development corporation will start growing hemp this summer...